Mr4k/blog/content/differential-monte-carlo.md

 This is where things get a little trickier.
 I generally found two common ways of approaching this problem.

 **The Score Function Gradient Estimator (aka REINFORCE)**
-The little trick here is to format the gradient as a second Monte Carlo problem (assuming [certain conditions](https://en.wikipedia.org/wiki/Leibniz_integral_rule) are met).
+The idea here is to format the gradient as a second Monte Carlo problem over the same distribution (assuming [certain conditions](https://en.wikipedia.org/wiki/Leibniz_integral_rule) are met).
 We also make use of the log derivative trick.

 $\frac{d}{d\theta}E_{p(\theta)}[f(x, \theta)]=\frac{d}{d\theta} \int_{\Omega} p(\overline{\mathbf{x}}_i; \theta)f(\overline{\mathbf{x}}_i, \theta)$